THE MID-CAREER PROFESSIONAL

 Your TRA contributions are tax-sheltered until you retire or take a refund.
 Your TRA paycheck deductions are determined by Minnesota law and are subject to change.
 As of July 1, 2018, your contribution rate is 7.50 percent of your salary.
 Your employer is contributing 7.71 percent to your pension plan.

 There are several types, including sabbatical, medical, parental, family, extended, legislative, military.
-You may purchase service credit for an authorized leave.
-Read more about leaves of absence.
+You may purchase service credit for the aforementioned leave types.

 - Create a MyTRA account.
-Update your profile so you don’t miss important updates.
-Review your annual statement to monitor total service credit, contributions and employer deductions.
+Update your mailing and email addresses.
+Review your annual statement to see your accumulated service credit, contributions and employer deductions.

-- Keep your beneficiary designations up to date.
-When you name a beneficiary on an account, you’re designating who should receive the assets in the event of your death.
+- Name/update your beneficiary or beneficiaries so TRA knows who should receive the assets in the event of your death.